Sullivan & Cromwell LLP Logo

 • PacWest Bancorp, in its pending $2.3 billion merger with CapitalSource.

 • TXU, in its $45 billion acquisition by a private equity consortium.
-This acquisition was the largest-ever completed private equity buyout and the largest-ever U.S. utility acquisition at the time.
+This acquisition was the largest-ever completed private equity buyout and the largest-ever U.S. utility acquisition to date.

 • Wachovia, in the distressed sale to Wells Fargo and the related discussions with Citibank.